 Alternative Assessment: Smarter Balanced Math and English Placements

-Please note that TAS will not accept SBA sores for placement purposes if the student has been out of high school for more than one year.
+Please note that TAS will not accept SBA scores for placement purposes if the student has been out of high school for more than one year.

 Automatic Placement Options Available to Students Entering Directly from High School: